How to Become a Legal Secretary in 2026

 4. Obtain Certification (Optional)

-Certification enhances credibility and advancement potential:
+Certification is optional, but it can enhance credibility and advancement potential:

 • Accredited Legal Professional (ALP) - NALS